Blog: Mental Health in Children and Adults

 Being an Expat Teenager

-While an Expat Life can offer financial and cultural advantages, many times children and adolescents suffer at least for a certain period from an adjustment disorder.
-It makes it also for parents not always easy to distinguish between temporary symptoms and persistent ones.
-Adjustment disorder may occur if they experience a few of the symptoms […]
+While an Expat Life can offer financial and cultural advantages, children and adolescents often suffer for at least a certain period from an adjustment disorder.
+It also makes it not always easy for parents to distinguish between temporary and persistent symptoms.
+An adjustment disorder may occur if they experience a few symptoms below.
+What does […]